Kong/terraform-provider-konnect/docs/resources/gateway_plugin_confluent.md

 Optional:

 - `basic` (Attributes) (see [below for nested schema](#nestedatt--config--schema_registry--confluent--authentication--basic))
-- `mode` (String) Authentication mode to use with the schema registry.
-Default: "none"; must be one of ["basic", "none", "oauth2"]
+- `mode` (String) Authentication mode to use with the schema registry. possible known values include one of ["basic", "none", "oauth2"]; Default: "none"
 - `oauth2` (Attributes) (see [below for nested schema](#nestedatt--config--schema_registry--confluent--authentication--oauth2))
 - `oauth2_client` (Attributes) (see [below for nested schema](#nestedatt--config--schema_registry--confluent--authentication--oauth2_client))